museumcomputernetwork/mcn-2020-git-haiku/index.md

-This is the new line
+A owner of the old thatched hut
-How swift it is
+not even a magazine
-and gazes at the moon.
+How soon it must die.